dotcfm/cfsummit2017/README.md

 - use `docker-compose.yml` to declare the composition
 - use `docker-compose up` command to bring up the stack

+REQUIREMENTS

+- The following binaries are required for building and should be put in the `cfdemo2\cf-res\software` folder:
+  - `ColdFusion_2016_WWEJ_linux64.bin`
+  - `hotfix-004-302561.jar`
+  - `mysql-connector-java-5.1.42-bin`
+- The `cfbaseos` image should be built if it hasn't been already.

 TO BUILD

-The following binaries are required for building and should be put in the `cfdemo2\cf-res\software` folder:

-- ColdFusion_2016_WWEJ_linux64.bin
-- hotfix-004-302561.jar
-- mysql-connector-java-5.1.42-bin

-The `cfbaseos` image should be built if it hasn't been already.

     cd cfdemo2
-    docker build -t --squash cfdemo2 .
+    docker build --squash -t cfdemo2 .

 FILES OF INTEREST